 "MOTION FOR MASTER CALENDAR HEARING" and comply with the requirements for filing.
+See Chapter 3 (Filing

+with the Immigration Court), Appendix F (Sample Cover Page).
+The motion should also clearly state:

+the data of the last master calendar bearing (if any)

-See Chapter 3 (Filing with the Immigration Court), Appendix F (Sample Cover Page).
-The motion should also clearly state: with the miningration Court), Appendix F (Sample Cover Fage).
-The motion should also clearly state. • the date of the last master calendar hearing (if any). the reason(s) for requesting a master calendar hearing. the best language for the respondent. proposed dates and times (morning or afternoon) for the new hearing.
+the date of the last master calendar hearing (if any). the reason(s) for requesting a master calendar hearing.

+the best language for the respondent.

+proposed dates and times (morning or afternoon) for the new hearing.

+proposed dates and times (morning of arternoon) for the new hearing.

 Examples of circumstances that may warrant a master calendar hearing include cases in which the respondent is an unaccompanied alien child or exhibits indicia of mental incompetency.

-J] CHAPTER 3.2 - FILING WITH THE IMMIGRATION COURT CHAITER 3.2 - FILING WITH THE INWIGRATION COURT 3.2 Service on the Opposing Party Notable Difference(s) This sub-chapter does not reflect substantive changes.
-W. 1.
-1D.
-6 Updated References: Appendix G is replaced with Appendix G is replaced with Appendix F CHAPTER 3.3 - FILING WITH THE IMMIGRATION COURT 11D 3.3 Documents Notable Difference(s) This sub-chapter does not reflect substantive changes. sassania to changes.
+CHAPTER 3.2 - FILING WITH THE IMMIGRATION COURT

+3.2 Service on the Opposing Party

+Notable Difference(s)

+This sub-chapter does not reflect

+substantive changes.

+Updated Reference:

+Appendix G is replaced with

+Appendix F

+CHAPTER 3.3 - FILING WITH THE IMMIGRATION COURT

+CHAFTER 5.5 - FILING WITH THE IMMIGRATION COURT

+3.3 Documents

+Notable Difference(s)

+This sub-chapter does not reflect

+substantive changes.

+Undeted Defendances

 Updated References:

+3.3 (a) Language and Certified Translations: updated cross

+11 ansiations: updated cross